ashwin-phadke/cvplayground/README.md

 A computer vision playground to try and test end to end(test to deploy) computer vision pipeline.

- **To contribute create an issue and refer [Contributing](https://github.com/ashwin-phadke/cvplayground/blob/master/CONTRIBUTING.md) for possible options.**
+ **To contribute, create an issue and refer [Contributing](https://github.com/ashwin-phadke/cvplayground/blob/master/CONTRIBUTING.md) for possible options.**

 App 1 :